 Thinking like a real estate agent proves crucial in a highly competitive market like the Big Island, which is home to some of the most exceptional real estate in the world and constantly evolves from being just a vacation or retirement hotspot.

-“Whether it’s a $1 million listing or a $55 million listing, we’re the architects of our own reality,” he said in an interview.
+“Whether it’s a $1 million listing or a $55 million listing, we’re the architects of our own reality,” in an interview.
 “When everything clicks with a new client, it’s not a formula, presentation or pitch that makes it happen.
 It’s you.”